minprog/app-studio/info/10 Syllabus.md

 ## 5. Office Hours

 Office hours are opportunities for help with projects and exercise materials alongside the course's teaching assistants.
-Office hours are scheduled in the offical time tables.
+Office hours are scheduled in the [official timetable](https://datanose.nl/).

 <a name="tutoring"></a>